Arizona Board of Cosmetology Appeals

 Disclosing a Criminal Record for a Professional Applicant

-If a cosmetologist license applicant is not required to disclose a legal misdemeanor DUI, the AZ Board can still initiate an investigation based upon the results of a health care fingerprint background check.
+If a cosmetologist license applicant is not required to disclose a legal misdemeanor DUI, the AZ Board can still initiate an investigation based on the results of a healthcare fingerprint background check.
 The Board will then contact the professional and initiate an investigation in their practice utilizing the law of the Arizona Practice Act (current as of October 2020).
-This license investigation determines whether the cosmetologist is a danger to the public, has any medical or mental health problems and whether the cosmetologist has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
-Simply, the Board wants to know whether the applicant can provide safe nursing care with a past criminal case involving alcohol or substance abuse.
+This license investigation determines whether the cosmetologist is a danger to the public, has any medical or mental health problems, and whether the cosmetologist has been rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
+Simply, the State Board wants to know whether the applicant can provide safe nursing care with a past criminal case involving alcohol or substance abuse.

-The attorney’s at Chelle Law assist cosmetologists with interpreting Board policy (which is generally on the Board website).
-Our attorney’s help the healthcare workers and cosmetologists with their application to show the Board the professional isn’t a danger to the health, safety and welfare of the public and is able to provide safe patient care.
+The attorneys at Chelle Law assist cosmetologists with interpreting Board policy (which is generally on the Board website).
+Our attorneys help healthcare workers and cosmetologists with their application to show the Board the professional isn’t a danger to the health, safety, and welfare of the public and is able to provide safe patient care.

 If you’re interested in learning more about our Arizona Board of Cosmetology Attorney services and how to protect your license, set up a consultation with Chelle Law today.